 Laminaria digitata is distributed from France (Silberfeld et al. 2011) to Svalbard (Fredriksen et al. 2014).
 Data for this species were available mainly for the central Europe and the UK (Figure 3c) and showed variable trends (both increase, decrease and a stable trend) according to the part of coast considered.
-In France, the status of L. digitata remains uncertain but in Brittany some local surveys clearly showed population regressions, in small isolated populations (Couceiro et al. 2013) or at their southern range limit (Oppliger et al. 2014) with no evident link to harvesting (Valero et al. 2011, Derrien-Courtel pers. comm.).
+In France, the status of L. digitata remains uncertain but in Brittany some local surveys clearly showed population regressions for small, isolated populations (Couceiro et al. 2013) or at their southern range limit (Oppliger et al. 2014) with no evident link to harvesting (Valero et al. 2011, Derrien-Courtel pers. comm.).
 Populations of L. digitata in the eastern English Channel and Dover Strait are now extinct on the French coastline (Gevaert, pers. comm.) and are under pressure in the southern North Sea (Bartsch et al. 2013), but are still present on the English coastline (MarClim dataset) with expansion trends registered in some stretches of the coast.
 In Kongsfjorden (western Spitsbergen) this species considerably increased in biomass since 1996/98 at shallow sublittoral depths (Bartsch et al. 2015).

 Laminaria hyperborea kelp forests are widely distributed along the European coasts from the Portuguese coast in the south (Araújo et al. 2009) to the Murman coast in Russia in the north (Schoschina 1997).
 Data on L. hyperborea trends are available mainly for Norway, showing variable trends of decrease or stability, depending on the coastal region considered (Figure 3d).
 L. hyperborea was stable in the Skagerrak and south-western Norway, as climate change and eutrophication has only had minor affects in outer coastal areas and no grazing from sea urchins have been taking place in these areas (Rinde et al. 2014; Norderhaug et al. 2015a).
 However, in mid and northern Norway the kelp forests decreased dramatically from 1970-1990 due to sea urchin grazing.
 From 1990-2011 the kelp recovered in mid Norway due to kelp regrowth after grazing (Norderhaug and Christie 2009; Rinde et al. 2014), even though urchin barrens still remain in otherwise recovered areas, in particular in the fjord and sheltered areas (Rinde et al. 2014).
 In the outer wave exposed areas the L. hyperborea kelp forest was not grazed by sea urchins and shows a stable trend.
 The kelp stayed stable at a grazed state in northern Norway.
-So for the whole period, 1970-2011, the kelp has been stable in Skagerrak and southwest Norway but has decreased in both mid and northern Norway, because it has not fully recovered to reference conditions.
+So for the whole period, 1970-2011, the kelp has been stable in Skagerrak and southwest Norway but has decreased in both mid and northern Norway, not fully recovering to reference conditions.

 At the island of Helgoland in the North Sea L. hyperborea significantly increased its biomass and expanded its depth distribution between 1968 and 2005 at the expense of L. digitata and S. latissima (Pehlke and Bartsch 2008).